mui/toolpad/CONTRIBUTING.md

 ## Local development

-If you would like to hack on Toolpad Studio or want to run the latest version, you can follow these steps:
+If you would like to hack on Toolpad or want to run the latest version, you can follow these steps:

 _If you're looking into contributing to the docs, follow the [instructions](#building-and-running-the-documentation) down below_